 Planner and Messenger Bag

 Trust me when I say that having a planner is an absolute essential when you are in college.
 You are going to have so many assignments and important dates to keep track of!
 Find something that works for you and then stick with it.
-The Action Day Academic Weekly Planner is the one I personalized used during grad school – I can’t recommend it enough!
+The Action Day Academic Weekly Planner is the one I personalized used during grad school, and I currently use the Day Designer as an adult – both are excellent and get the job done!

 As for a messenger bag, look for one that allows you to carry your laptop or tablet, a notebook, and a few pens/pencils.
 Just make sure you don’t overdo it on the books or your shoulders will be screaming by the end of the day 😉

 These are just a few basic items to get you started!
-As you begin to settle into your space, you’ll find that you may need some extra things to your college student checklist fulfill all your needs.
+As you begin to settle into your space, you’ll find that you may need some extra things to your dorm room checklist fulfill all your needs.
 By the end of your first year, you’ll be a pro at knowing what to bring and what to leave at home.

 For more college student essentials, check out my Resources page!